cold-storage/glo.sh/2017/1029-free-aws-ssl-cert.md

 * Administrative contact

-Certificate Manager will also send the confirmation email to the following addresses in case your contact information is not available on whois you can still confirm.
+Certificate Manager will also send the confirmation email to the following addresses in case your contact information is not available on whois.

 * administrator@your_domain_name
 * hostmaster@your_domain_name